vantage-sh/handbook.vantage.sh/docs/aws/services/elasticache-pricing.md

 ## Summary

 Amazon ElastiCache allows you to set up, run, and scale popular open-source compatible in-memory data stores like Redis or Memcached.
 ElastiCache ultimately runs atop EC2 instances with pre-configured software and are prefixed with `"cache."` and are referred to as Nodes.
-You are charged for

 ## Pricing Dimensions